Scottsdale Child Custody Attorney

 Depending on the circumstances, both parents may have legal and physical custody or one parent may have legal custody and both parents the physical custody.
 Physical custody does not necessarily mean equal parenting time with the child.
 At Rader, Sheldon & Stoutner, PLLC, our attorneys can negotiate a schedule in your child’s best interest, with a parenting plan tailored to meet your needs, such as equal time with both parents or visitation with a parent every other weekend.
 Sometimes negotiation is not possible.
 If necessary, we will not hesitate to advocate for you in court so that a judge can issue a parenting plan that protects your child’s best interests.

-Our skilled custody attorneys serve Scottsdale, Paradise Valley, and the greater Phoenix area.
+Our skilled family attorneys serve Scottsdale, Paradise Valley, and the greater Phoenix area.
 Contact us now at (480) 719-2831 to discuss and evaluate your options.